 What happens to your recycling

-Plastic bottles are baled and taken to Jayplas (J&A Young), a reprocessing facility based in Leicestershire.
+Plastic bottles collected from the recycling banks are baled and taken to Jayplas (J&A Young), a reprocessing facility based in Leicestershire.
 The company recycles plastic material from a wide variety of industries around the UK.
 Recycled plastic can be made into drainage pipes, compost bins, water butts, carrier bags and fibres for clothing such as fleeces and carpets.

 Tins, cans and aerosols